 One of these developments is a substance called Astaxanthin, which has been referred to as “one of the most powerful antioxidants ever discovered.”
-Studies have shown Astaxanthin to be up to – it is in a class of it’s own compared to normal dietary supplements
+Studies have shown Astaxanthin to be up to - it is in a class of its own compared to usual dietary supplements

 - 40 times stronger than beta-carotene